 Preview: Friday 17 August

-For the final exhibition of Life in a Northern Town, Rene McBrearty and Jill McKnight reveal hidden histories of female work and labour, through the collective experiences of their families and their own individual experience.
-The work explores themes of identity, memory, family, women, gesture and process.
+For the final exhibition of Life in a Northern Town, Rene McBrearty and Jill McKnight reveal hidden histories of female work and labour through the collective experiences of their families and their own individual experience.
+The work explores themes of identity, memory, family, women and gesture.

 The Many-Limbed Machine of my Ancestral Makers is a new sculptural installation by Jill McKnight.
 The work will consider unseen experiences of Northern working class women, within a reinterpreted collective history of the North.

 McKnight’s sculptures appear to exist in an imagined future without corporeal human forms.
-This new work will use an array of materials to reference manufacturing machinery and disembodied figurative elements that will interact with personal, artefact-like sculptures.
-Spoken text will explore the narratives behind them, alongside McKnight’s experiences as an artist in West Yorkshire with regular visits to family in the Northeast.
+This new work uses an array of materials to reference manufacturing machinery and disembodied figurative elements that interact with artefact-like sculptures.
+A spoken text explores the narratives behind them, alongside McKnight’s experiences as an artist in West Yorkshire with regular visits to family in the Northeast.

 Rene McBrearty was born in Birmingham and has lived and worked in Newcastle for 7 years.
 She studied a Foundation Diploma in Art and Design at Loughborough University, followed by BA Fine Art at Newcastle University and graduated in 2015.
 Rene investigates the untold history of her grandmother and family, alongside her own personal history.
 Recent exhibitions include: Studio is Sudden, CIRCA Projects and Giles Bailey; can i be me, in association with syllabus III, New Contemporaries, Baltic and The Northern Charter; X, blipblipblip, East St Arts, Leeds.